 Advantages to Starting a Food Truck Business

 As with any business model, there are advantages and disadvantages to starting a food truck business compared to a restaurant or kiosk.
-Here are a few of the pros:
+Here are a few of the advantages:

 • You aren’t locked into a specific location.
 One of the biggest risks of starting a restaurant is that you’re pretty much stuck in one place.
 Overtime the demographics and appeal of a certain city can decline.
 A food truck can travel to where the most business is every day.